ILU Smoothers for Low Mach Navier-Stokes Pressure Solvers: Algebraic Multigrid

-In the solve phase, the method employs the {\it V-cycle}, which comprises a relaxation (or smoothing) iteration coupled with a coarse grid correction.\footnote{ The V-cycle is the simplest complete AMG cycle.
-Other processes may be used in place of the V-cycle, such as the W- or F-cycles \cite{Ruge1987}}.
-Beginning at the finest level, the method moves to the next coarser level by first performing a small number of {\it pre-smoothing} iterations to the solution of $A_kx_k = b_k$ at the $k^{th}$ level of the $V$-cycle.
-It then computes the residual $r_k = b_k - A_kx_k$ and applies the restriction operator as $b_{k+1} = R_kr_k$ to move to the next coarsest level.
+In the solve phase, the method employs the {\it V-cycle}, which {is comprised of} a relaxation (or smoothing) iteration coupled with a coarse grid correction.\footnote{ The V-cycle is the simplest complete AMG cycle.
+Other processes may be used in place of the V-cycle, such as the W- or F-cycles \cite{Ruge1987}.} Beginning at the finest level, the method moves to the next coarser level by first performing a small number of {\it pre-smoothing} iterations to the solution of $A_l x_l = b_l$ at the $l^{th}$ level of the $V$-cycle.
+It then computes the residual $r_l = b_l - A_l x_l$ and applies the restriction operator as $b_{l+1} = R_l r_l$ to move to the next coarser level.
 This process is repeated until the coarsest level is reached.
-The equations at the coarsest level are either solved using a direct solver, or using an iterative scheme if $A_m$ is singular.
-Moving from coarse to fine, the method interpolates the solution to the next finer level using the prolongation operation, followed by a small number of {\it post-smoothing} iterations.
-Here, the interpolated coarse-level solution becomes a correction for the previous approximate solution, $x_k = x_k + P_k\:x_{k+1}$.
-AMG methods are optimal for certain linear systems, (i.e. constant work per degree of freedom in $A_0$) through complementary error reductions by the smoother and solution corrections propagated from coarser levels.
+The equations at the coarsest level are either solved using a direct solver, or using an iterative scheme if $A_m$ is singular. {Here, the method interpolates the coarse solution as a correction to the solution on the next finer level using prolongation, $x_l = x_l + P_k\:x_{l+1}$}, followed by a small number of {\it post-smoothing} iterations.
+AMG methods are optimal for certain linear systems, (i.e., constant work per degree of freedom in $A_0$) through complementary error reductions by the smoother and solution corrections propagated from coarser levels.
 Consult Algorithm \ref{fig:mgcycle} for a description of the multigrid $V$-cycle.